High Orbit Ion Cannon: First use in attacks

-Anonymous were the first group to utilize High Orbit Ion Cannon publicly.
-After Megaupload, a file-sharing website, was shut down after federal agents raided their premises, Anonymous launched an attack against the website of the US Department of Justice.
+Anonymous were the first group to utilize High Orbit Ion Cannon publicly on January 19, 2012.
+After Megaupload, a file-sharing website, was shut down following federal agents raiding their premises, Anonymous launched an attack against the website of the US Department of Justice.
 As the DOJ website went offline Anonymous claimed success via twitter, saying "One thing is certain: EXPECT US! #Megaupload".
 Over the course of the next few hours, several other websites were knocked offline and kept offline.
 These included websites belonging to the Recording Industry Association of America (RIAA), the Motion Picture Association of America (MPAA) and the BMI.
 Finally, as the day drew to a close, the website belonging to the FBI was hit repeatedly before it ultimately succumbed to attacks and acquired a “Tango Down” status.
 Anonymous claimed that it was "the single largest Internet attack in its history", while it was reported that as many as 27,000 user agents were taking part in the attack.